divyanshsh1599/Unit-Converter/README.md

 #Unit Converter App

 This Kotlin application allows users to convert between various units of length, including meters, centimeters, feet, and millimeters.
 It provides a simple and intuitive interface for seamless conversion.

-Features
+#Features
 Converts between meters, centimeters, feet, and millimeters.
 Easy-to-use interface.
 Fast and accurate conversion.

-Usage
+#Usage
-Launch the application on your device.
+1.Launch the application on your device.

-Choose the unit you want to convert from and to.
+2.Choose the unit you want to convert from and to.

-Enter the value you want to convert.
+3.Enter the value you want to convert.

-The converted value will be displayed instantly.
+4.The converted value will be displayed instantly.

-Repeat the process for any additional conversions.
+5.Repeat the process for any additional conversions.

-Contributing
+#Contributing
 Contributions are welcome!
 If you find any bugs or want to improve the application, feel free to open an issue or submit a pull request.

-Contact
+#Contact
 For any inquiries or suggestions, please contact divyanshsharma10a@gmail.com

-Thank you for using Unit Converter App! 🚀
+#Thank you for using Unit Converter App! 🚀